lelanthran/libxcgi/pubsub/tests/pubsub/README.pubsub.md

 ## Authentication
-Initially I had intended to rely on user authentication via the http spec, now I am reconsidering doing the auth in the program itself.
+Initially I had intended to rely on user authentication via the http spec, now I am considering doing the auth in the program itself.

 Doing http-auth:
 + The web server does all the work of authentication, denial, approval,